abeaclark/code-crash-course/week-5/models-and-migrations.md

+---
+title: Models and Migrations
+week: 5
+---

 ## Models and Migrations
 Up to this point, we have been running without a database.
 This means that we have no reliable way to persist data on the server.
 Let's look at how to set up a database to work with Django.
 This will allow us to persist data in our models and will finally get rid of this annoying error you have been seeing:
 ```